 - The actual descriptions of what is really happening;

 - and Denis' external voice; frustrated and battling against what appear to be constant, forcible sexual urges;

 There are also in the first half of The Sinner alone, at least two attempts by MacGregor to describe the stream of consciousness thoughts of a man during sexual intercourse.

-I say in this in his favour.
 These passages are incredible to read, enormous fun.
 There are three altogether in which he attemptes this during-sex-stream-of-consciousness.
 There is nothing like it out there!

 . . . and it's not going to end well, MacGregor.

 One way to find out, I feel, is to publish the book.
 I am not at liberty to edit it or change the book, but I can offer a warning for anyone who wishes to see it for themselves.

 And it is not as if the sexism is not challenged within its own pages; it is.